SSaratKS/react_vite_template/README.md

 # react_vite_template

-To test the application using Cypress enter the command "npx cypress open"
+To test the application using Cypress enter the command

+npx cypress open